mcgredonps/wp-mmowgli/README.md

 License
 -------

-Composer is licensed under the MIT License - see the LICENSE file for details
+WP MMOWGLI is licensed under the GPL License - see the LICENSE file for details

 Acknowledgments
 ---------------